Responding to life in a pandemic

 It’s a time for all of us to be kind as we look after our families and communities.
 We know vulnerable people in our community have fewer choices and will be impacted more than others.

-Thanks to you our donors and community we’ve been able to provide much needing funding to approximately 80% of the projects we set out to support!
+Thanks to you our donors and community we've provided much needing funding to projects needing support!

 There is still time to give and every dollar makes a difference.